SMITH318/2024-08-14-rice/index.md

 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to Rice community members and aimed at graduate students and other researchers. <b>You don't need to have any previous knowledge of the tools that will be presented at the workshop.</b>
 </p>
-{% endcomment %}

 <hr/>